 Virginia Tech's Center for Economic & Community Engagement is the facilitator for GO Virginia Region 2, which includes cities of Covington, Lynchburg, Radford, Roanoke, and Salem; and the counties of Alleghany, Amherst, Appomattox, Bedford, Botetourt, Campbell, Craig, Floyd, Franklin, Giles, Montgomery, Pulaski, and Roanoke.

-If you live in GO Virginia Region 2 and you are interested in being added to our mailing list, please fill out the form below.
+If you live in GO Virginia Region 2 and you are interested in being added to our mailing list, you can sign up here to receive our newsletter, which comes out every other month.
 If you would like more information about the program, please email Doris.

 University faculty are encouraged to consider opportunities for funding with GO Virginia.
 This is a state grant program supporting projects leading to higher wage growth, primarily driven by new investments to Virginia.
 Topics of interest include technology, talent, entrepreneurship, and industrial sites or specialized facilities (e.g. research park infrastructure) driving growth targeted industry sectors.